yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS student guide - Line of Business Application Migration.md

 Fabrikam Fabrics is a major manufacturer and distributor of clothing and soft furnishing materials.
 Founded in 1972 and based in Columbus, Ohio, their business comprises three major product families (clothing, upholstery, and technical fabrics).
 Customers comprise familiar brand-name clothing manufacturers and furniture manufacturers, and also includes large-scale uniform suppliers to the US military.
 Turnover in 2018 exceeded 350 million USD.

 The CTO, James Lynch, was hired 6 months ago from outside the company, with a mandate to address ever-increasing IT costs.
 He has identified a sprawling IT estate, including a substantial legacy server footprint.
 New servers and services have been accumulated over time, without consolidating existing infrastructure.
 This includes:
-- Windows servers including both x32 and x64 hardware running Windows Server 2003 through to 2016
+- Windows servers including both x32 and x64 hardware running Windows Server 2003 through to 2016.
-- Linux servers running a mix of RHEL 6.10 and 7 series (7.2 through 7.6) and Ubuntu 16.04
+- Linux servers running a mix of RHEL 6.10 and 7 series (7.2 through 7.6) and Ubuntu 16.04.
-- The above servers comprise both physical machines as well as VMs hosted on VMware infrastructure managed by vCenter 6.5
+- The above servers comprise both physical machines as well as VMs hosted on VMware infrastructure managed by vCenter 6.5.
-- Multiple database engines, including Microsoft SQL Server, PostgreSQL, and Cassandra
+- Multiple database engines, including Microsoft SQL Server, PostgreSQL, and Cassandra.

 In total, 448 servers and VMs have been identified to date, distributed across 5 main locations, all in the US.
 There is a complex web of dependencies between servers and no-one has a clear view of the entire estate.
 Fear of breaking an existing system has been one of the drivers of server count and sprawl.

 To address this, James has proposed to the board that Fabrikam should migrate as much of the existing IT infrastructure as possible to the cloud.
 As well as eliminating IT infrastructure overheads, this will be an opportunity to 'clean house' and create a modern, fit-for-purpose IT environment, as well as realizing substantial cost savings relative to their current infrastructure.
 The board have agreed, and Microsoft Azure has been selected as the cloud provider.

 ### Customer needs